StableUSD (USDS) Trading Down 1.2% This Week

-StableUSD (CURRENCY:USDS) traded up 1.5% against the dollar during the 24-hour period ending at 13:00 PM E.T. on July 20th.
-In the last seven days, StableUSD has traded down 1.2% against the dollar.
-One StableUSD coin can now be purchased for $1.00 or 0.00007038 BTC on major exchanges.
-StableUSD has a total market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
+StableUSD (CURRENCY:USDS) traded up 1.5% against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on July 23rd.
+StableUSD has a market cap of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last day.
+One StableUSD coin can currently be bought for about $1.00 or 0.00007038 BTC on exchanges.
+In the last seven days, StableUSD has traded 1.2% lower against the U.S. dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.